-To receive a State FFA Degree, members must complete at least 25 hours of community service in a minimum of two different activities.
+Candidates must complete at least 25 hours of community service in at least two different community service activities.
+These hours are in addition to and cannot be duplicated as paid or unpaid SAE hours.
 Activities can only be used once in the application.
 Activities planned by the local chapter can be included provided they are only listed in the community service section of the application and not duplicated in the FFA activities section of the application.